-The Museum is committed to creating an environment that people love and this commitment extends to both visitors and employees.
-Creating and maintaining an organisational culture and environment that successfully attracts and retains high quality employees and supports and enhances individual and team capabilities are fundamental to the Museum’s success.
-The Museum values excellent performance and diversity and continues to review, develop and implement workplace practices and programs that support staff to perform to the best of their ability.
+The Museum is committed to creating a supportive, productive, and collaborative work environment that attracts and retains talented employees who are capable of contributing to the Museum’s success.
+The Museum values performance, innovation, creativity and diversity and, in 2012–13, it continued to review, develop and implement workplace practices and programs that support staff to achieve their best.

-Museum staff members are employed under the Public Service Act 1999, and employment conditions are established under legislation applying to the Australian Public Service and, in particular, the Museum’s enterprise agreement.
-At 30 June 2012, the Museum employed 251 staff consisting of 215 ongoing and 36 non-ongoing employees, which represented a full-time equivalent number of 220.06.
-Continued effort to review, manage and monitor staffing resources and budget has resulted in an overall reduction of Museum staff numbers this year.
+Museum staff are employed under the Public Service Act 1999, and employment conditions are established under legislation applying to the Australian Public Service and, in particular, the National Museum of Australia Enterprise Agreement 2012–14.

 Total staff numbers as at 30 June each year